The CFO’s Approach to Overcoming Growing Pains for SMEs.

 Action point: Create a three-year vision for your ideal team.
 What will the business look like then?
 Map out the structure and roles needed, without worrying (at first) about who you currently have in place.

-ABC Ltd example: In the early days, the founders had to cover all the roles themselves.
-But as revenue grew, they brought in part-time specialists — in HR, IT, sales and operations — on a contract basis.
-This allowed them to access high-level skills without committing to full-time salaries, and helped them grow to 50 employees with the right expertise in place.
+CMS Ltd example: In the early days, the founders had to cover all the roles themselves.
+But as revenue grew, we brought in part-time specialists, in HR, IT, sales and operations, on a contract basis.
+This allowed us to access high-level skills without committing to full-time salaries, and helped us grow to 50 employees with the right expertise in place.

 A is for Automation: Systemise to Save Time and Reduce Errors